iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 #### Where can I change my PIN and password?

-You can change both your PIN and password under "Security" found in the settings of your dashboard.
+You can change both your PIN and password under `Security` found in the settings of your dashboard.

 #### Can I reuse an address?
 I know that this was always a problem in Trinity.